Tuttotorna/OMNIA/README.md

 python examples/quick_omnia_test.py

-Expected output (example):
+Expected output pattern:

-Ω̂ estimate: <value>
+Omega estimate: <value>
 OK: OMNIA core executed

 This confirms that:

 the engine loads correctly

-the Omega pipeline executes
+the structural pipeline executes

-no external runtime coupling is required
+no external runtime coupling is required for the minimal test